Note: This article was originally written in May, 2021 and updated on January 13, 2022.

 This draw to natural and raw texture is more felt around winter time since many of us have been inside more.

-This is something new in 2021 – I also use LED cured hardwax oil such as LED Hardwax Oil from Vesting.
+This was something new in 2021 – I also use LED cured hardwax oil such as LED Hardwax Oil from Vesting.

 Oiled wood floors bring out a richness and natural look.
 Plus it adds to the longevity and durability of the wood.